 For an international student, this policy is intended to allow the student to maintain special enrollment status as a full-time student and not affect current visa status.
 However, immigration regulations might dictate a different definition of enrollment than that defined as "special enrollment" for this policy.
 The Office of International Student Services is the authority on campus for interpreting current enrollment regulations for international students.
 For that reason, international students contemplating family leave would consult the Office of International Student Services to address proactively any individual or unique visa issues and/or to consider how the latest applicable regulations would affect eligibility for family leave.
-International students applying for family leave must discuss the intended leave period with the Office of International Student Services detailing immigration status and consequences of taking leave family leave included in the written request for family leave submitted to the student's program graduate director and to the dean of the Graduate School.
+International students applying for family leave must discuss the intended leave period with the Office of International Student Services at the beginning of the planning period and must have a signed memo from the Office of International Student Services detailing immigration status and consequences of taking leave family leave included in the written request for family leave submitted to the student's program graduate director and to the dean of the Graduate School.